shivanix/Resource-Wall/README.md

 ### Midterm Project by Mitch Aldrich, Shivani Konuguru, Kleir Miranda

-  reSource is a full stack web application built using Node, Express, jQuery, SASS, and PostgreSQL for DBMS.
+  reSource is a full stack web application built using Node.js, Express, jQuery, SASS, and PostgreSQL for DBMS.

 ## What is reSource